 Customer research in b2b markets is a great tool for discovering...

-- Brand strength and image: How well is your brand cemented into the minds of your existing and potential customers?
+- Brand strength and image: How well is your brand cemented into the minds of your existing and potential customers (if at all)?
 What values do they attribute to your brand?
 Who do they consider to be the market leader and why?

 - Customer attitudes toward your firm: How do your customers think you perform?
 How can you improve?